ACCESS-NRI/intake-esm/CONTRIBUTING.md

    `pre-commit` is a framework for managing and maintaining multi-language pre-commit hooks to ensure code-style and code formatting is consistent.

-   Now you have an environment called `intake-esm-dev` that you can work in.
+   Now you have an environment called `intake-esm-access` that you can work in.
    You’ll need to make sure to activate that environment next time you want to use it after closing the terminal or your system.